Who should take the Chemistry Placement Test?

-The CDT is comprised of 30 multiple choice questions that correspond to material covered in an introductory chemistry course.
+The Chemistry Placement Test is comprised of 30 multiple choice questions that correspond to material covered in an introductory chemistry course.
 A periodic table, conversion factors, figures, and necessary data are available as part of the test.

 Students must complete the placement test at least 2 weeks prior to their Orientation date.
 International students in F-1 or J-1 status enrolling for fall should complete any required placement tests by the end of May or as soon as possible thereafter.
 Students requesting a waiver for duplication or regression must take the test prior to the first day of the semester for which the waiver is being requested.
 Students currently enrolled in a chemistry course should wait until late in the semester to take this test.

-- You'll start with the tutorial and practice test which will take 30 minutes and then you will login to take the CDT which will take around 60 minutes.
+- You'll start with the tutorial and practice test which will take 30 minutes and then you will login to take the Chemistry Placement Test which will take around 60 minutes.

-- The CDT is designed to be taken without the use of books, notes, or any other materials or resources.
+- The Chemistry Placement Test is designed to be taken without the use of books, notes, or any other materials or resources.